Li Chen is a partner in the Mergers and Acquisitions practice.

 She has advised major TMT, entertainment, power, mining and industrial companies and private equity firms in China-related public and private acquisitions and dispositions, as well as financing transactions and general corporate matters.

-Li represents corporates clients including China Mobile, Huawei Technologies, State Grid, as well as major private equity firms.
+Li represents corporate clients including China Mobile, Huawei Technologies, State Grid, as well as major private equity firms.

 - Jiangxi Copper in its acquisition of a 50% equity in Nesko Metal, a copper mining company with assets in Turkey and Albania